 The Cumming City Center is located on State Route 20 West (Canton Hwy.), approximately 1.5 miles west of downtown Cumming and behind Forsyth Central High School.

 Convenient, free parking is available in the Center’s multi-story parking deck and in various surface lots.
-The Center also offers a limited number of bicycle racks and golf cart parking spaces, as well as electric vehicle charging stations.
+The Center also offers a limited number of bicycle racks and golf cart parking spaces.

 423 Canton Road,